 “Is it safe?”
-That’s what all of our friends and family asked us when we told them that we were planning a trip that included driving in Mexico around the Yucatan Peninsula for our 1 year anniversary.
+That’s what all of our friends and family asked us when we told them that we were planning a trip to Mexico that included driving in Mexico around the Yucatan Peninsula for our 1 year anniversary.
 With so many people questioning us, even Josh started to wonder if I was crazy for suggesting it.
 But the Yucatan is a very different place than the Mexico that makes the news here in the States.
 Of course, you must take the same precautions as you would when traveling anywhere, but overall, traveling in the Yucatan is about as safe as many other places around the world.
 And with only a 2 hour flight from Atlanta, you can’t beat the culture, food, history, natural landscapes, adventure, and amazing people!
-Read our Tips for Driving in Mexico.

 Driving in Mexico – our Yucatan Map

-For this trip we only had 8 nights, and we were planning to fit in a variety of activities (our darn jobs always get in the way of traveling!).
+For this trip we only had 8 nights, and we were planning to fit in a variety of activities (our darn jobs always get in the way of traveling, but we do what we can to maximize our time off work!).
 With regard to our itinerary, we decided on the following: 2 nights in Cancun, 2 nights at Chichen Itza, 2 nights in Tulum, and 2 nights in Paa Mul (south of Playa del Carmen).
 There were so many things that we wanted to see and do in the Yucatan, it was really hard coming up with a plan.
 Many of our ideas had to be eliminated due to time constraints, such as Merida and Uxmal; but there is always next time!

 Renting a Car in Mexico & Mexican Liability Insurance

 Renting a car in Mexico is fairly easy.
 However, there are some unique things to keep in mind; such as the mandatory Mexican Liability Insurance!
 This topic gets a bit more complicated, so we wrote a whole separate post about renting a car in Mexico and purchasing the special insurance.
 Click here to read the story.